Home

 What I Teach

 In my previous lives, I have taught contemporary American literature, American autobiography, science fiction, introduction to literature, ESL writing, poetry workshops, technical writing, and literary criticism.
-(In my anxiety dreams, I sometimes find myself teaching courses such as "Philosophy of Dance" or "Step Aerobics and Literature," but I hope not to encounter those courses in the real world any time soon!)
+(In my anxiety dreams, I sometimes find myself teaching courses such as "Philosophy of Dance" or "Pilates and Literature," but I hope not to encounter those courses in the real world any time soon!)

 What I Write